James Outman Player Props: Dodgers vs. Royals

-On Friday, James Outman (.278 slugging percentage in past 10 games, with zero homers) and the Los Angeles Dodgers face the Kansas City Royals, whose starting pitcher will be Alec Marsh.
-First pitch is at 8:10 PM ET.
+On Saturday, James Outman (.256 slugging percentage in past 10 games, with no home runs) and the Los Angeles Dodgers play the Kansas City Royals, whose starting pitcher will be Daniel Lynch.
+First pitch is at 7:15 PM ET.

 James Outman Game Info & Props vs. the Royals